Private Ernest Percy Irish

 During the rehabilitation, he arranged a meeting with his brother, Charles, who was serving as an ambulance attendant with the 112th Army Engineers.
 That was the last time they saw each other.

-Ernest enlisted in the U. S. Army in 1917 during World War I. He became a lineman in the 411th Army Signal Battalion and served in the Chateau-Thierry/Argonne Forest battlefield in France.
+He became a lineman in the 411th Army Signal Battalion and served in the Chateau-Thierry/Argonne Forest battlefield in France.
 Irish received a commendation from the French government for helping to divert a German attack that threatened to overrun a French camp.
 Under enemy fire, he strung phone lines used to communicated troop movements to repel an assault.
-He was also noted for having strung the longest phone line in the war from Versailles across France.
+He strung the longest phone line in the war from Versailles across France.

-Ernest Percy Irish was born on December 23, 1889.
+Ernest Percy Irish was born on December 23, 1888.
 He moved to what is now Bratenahl with his family in 1895.
-Ernest studied at Empire Junior High School and Glenville High School.
-Before taking a job as a telephone lineman for a phone company in Arizona, he had been in charge of telegraph and telephone construction through several western states for the Santa Fe Railroad.
+Ernest attended Bratenahl School through the seventh grade.
+He studied for two years at Hawken School and graduated from Shaw High School.